eclipsesource/tabris-decorators/doc/@component.md

 <TextView bind-text={toLocaleString('person.dob')} />
 ```

-### Fallback value
+### Fallback Value

-If the *component property* is set to `undefined`, the *target property* will be reset to its initial value (from the point in time when the binding was initialized).
-In the above example this would be an empty string, since that is the default value of the `TextView` property `text`.
+If the binding resolves to `undefined`, the *target property* will be reset to its initial value (from the point in time when the binding was initialized).
+In the above examples the initial value would be an empty string, since that is the default value of the `TextView` property `text`.
 But it can also be the value that is given in JSX:

 ```tsx
 <TextView bind-text='myText' text='fallback value'/>